mnobrega77/FataMorgana/README.md

 # FataMorgana

-## Présentation
+## Summary

-FataMorgana est un projet de formation.
-Il s'agit d'une application web de e-commerce (vente de livres) accessible aux professionnels et aux particuliers.
+FataMorgana is a training project I developed to enhance my skills.
+It is an e-commerce web application that sells books, accessible to both professionals and individuals.

-## Technologies et langages de développement
+## Languages

   * Symfony 6.3
   * PHP 8.2